envoyproxy/ratelimit/README.md

 The rate limit block specifies the actual rate limit that will be used when there is a match.
 Currently the service supports per second, minute, hour, and day limits.
-More types of limits may be added in the future based on customer demand.
+More types of limits may be added in the future based on user demand.

 ### Examples